Notodden Municipality

-Norway's largest stave church, Heddal Stave Church, is located in Heddal, a few kilometres west the municipal centre.
-Notodden Airport, is located west of the town of Notodden, along the European route E134 highway.
+Norway's largest stave church, Heddal Stave Church, is located in the village of Heddal, a few kilometres west the town of Notodden.
+Notodden Airport, is located west of the town, along the European route E134 highway.
 Norsk Hydro was founded in this town.
-Notodden is well known for the annual Notodden Blues Festival, which is considered one of the best blues festivals in Europe.
+Notodden Municipality is well known for the annual Notodden Blues Festival, which is considered one of the best blues festivals in Europe.
 It also has a well-known metal festival called Motstøy Festivalen.
 The football club Notodden FK is headquartered here.